 Neonatal Intensive Care (NICU)

-The Neonatal Intensive Care Unit at Winthrop-University Hospital’s New Life Center on Long Island provides state-of-the-art facilities for babies born preterm or with medical conditions that may or may not require surgery.
+The Neonatal Intensive Care Unit at NYU Winthrop Hospital’s New Life Center on Long Island provides state-of-the-art facilities for babies born preterm or with medical conditions that may or may not require surgery.

 World-Class Neonatal ICU